seefrye/waaaaagh-list/_notes/Lists/11-7 List/NIDSMASHAS.md

     - Mozrog deals bonkers mortal wounds in combat, even more so if he gets buffed by the Kill Rig
 - All the BEAST SNAGGAs get +1 to hit against MONSTERs, so the deathstar will want to crash from the biggest bug to the next biggest bug
     - We may want to consider going second, if given the choice.
 That would have us much more likely to successfully charge turn 1
+- Squigs get +1 to wound after charging, so try to charge first